yukit-k/driving-object-detection/README.md

 12. Configure a training pipeline
-Edit the config file - please refer to A. Run on Colab
+Edit the config file - please refer to A. Run on Colab In my case, the following parameters need changed in addition to must items such as paths.
+* Learning Rate
+* Aspect ratio and scale of boxes (i.e. anchor_generator)
+* Batch Size
+* Training Steps
+* Evaluation Steps (optional)

 Now, the directory structure and files under `$WS_PATH/workspace` should look like
 ```